trevorcampbell/shortex/README.md

 \end{align}
 ```

-And here is the exact same expression using `tchdr.sty` syntax:
+And here is the exact same expression using `shortex.sty` syntax:
 ```latex
 \[
 X_n &\in \mcX\\